polkadot-developers/knowledgebase/current/runtime/storage.md

 ### What to Store

 Remember, the fundamental principle of blockchain runtime storage is to minimize its use.
 Only _consensus-critical_ data should be stored in your runtime.
+Runtime Storage should only be used only for deterministic values.
 When possible, use techniques like hashing to reduce the amount of data you must store.
 For instance, many of Substrate's governance capabilities (e.g.
 [the Democracy pallet's `propose` dispatchable](https://crates.parity.io/pallet_democracy/enum.Call.html#variant.propose))